National Aeronautics and Space Administration

 PERSONAL DATA: Born in 1974, Fischer’s hometown is Louisville, Colorado.
 He is married to the former Elizabeth Simonson from Boulder, Colorado.
 They have two daughters, Sariah and Bethany.
 Fischer’s father, Gary Fischer, is deceased, and his mother, JoBelle Fischer, still lives near Louisville, Colorado.

-ORGANIZATIONS: Society of Experimental Test Pilots, Order of Daedalians, American Institute of Aeronautics and Astronautics, U.S. Air Force Academy Association of Graduates, M.I.T.
-Alumni Association and Tau Beta Pi and Sigma Gamma Tau Engineering Honor Societies
+ORGANIZATIONS: Society of Experimental Test Pilots, Order of Daedalians, Red River Valley Fighter Pilots Association, U.S. Air Force Academy Association of Graduates, M.I.T.
+Alumni Association, American Institute of Aeronautics and Astronautics and Tau Beta Pi and Sigma Gamma Tau Engineering Honor Societies.

 EXPERIENCE: After graduating from Cadet Squadron CS-26 Mighty Barons, as a member of the U.S. Air Force Academy Class of 1996, Fischer went on to the Massachusetts Institute of Technology to complete his master’s degree before attending Specialized Undergraduate Pilot Training at Laughlin Air Force Base, Texas, in 1998.
 He then attended F-15E Strike Eagle training at Seymour-Johnson Air Force Base, North Carolina, before being assigned as an operational pilot in the 391st Fighter Squadron Bold Tigers.
 Fischer served two combat tours in Southwest Asia following September 11, 2001, in support of Operation Enduring Freedom and Operation Southern Watch over Afghanistan and Iraq.
 He was then selected to attend the U.S. Air Force Test Pilot School (TPS) at Edwards Air Force Base, California, and graduated with Class 03-B in June 2004.
 After TPS, he transitioned to F-15 and weapons testing with the 40th Flight Test Squadron Red Devils at Eglin Air Force Base, Florida, where he served as project pilot for numerous programs and weapons, including the Small Diameter Bomb.
 In 2006, Fischer again returned to Edwards Air Force Base, as part of the F-22 Combined Test Force and 411th Flight Test Squadron testing the world’s only air dominance fighter, the F-22 Raptor.
 In 2008, he was selected for in-residence Air Command and Staff College as a Strategic Policy Intern in Washington, D.C.
 While serving two six-month rotations at the Pentagon, Fischer served in the Chairman’s Action Group for the Chairman of the Joint Chiefs of Staff and in the Space and Intelligence Capabilities Office with the Senior Advisor for the Under Secretary of Defense for Acquisition, Technology and Logistics.

 NASA EXPERIENCE: Fischer was selected in July 2009 as a member of the 20th NASA astronaut class.
 He completed astronaut candidate training in July 2011, and is now qualified for future assignment.
-He currently works for the International Space Station and Soyuz branches of the Astronaut Office.
+He has worked in the CAPCOM, Soyuz, International Space Station (ISS) Operations and ISS Integration branches of the Astronaut Office.
+He is currently in the Exploration branch of the Astronaut Office working on the next generation of human space exploration vehicles.